Bus conductor: Britain and Ireland

-Though the majority of bus services in the London metropolis (and all routes outside the central area) have been operated by modern driver-only vehicles since the late 1980s, twenty regular routes retained Routemasters and their conductors.
+Though the majority of bus services in central London (and all routes outside the central area) have been operated by modern driver-only vehicles since the late 1980s, twenty regular routes retained Routemasters and their conductors.
 Between 2003 and 2005, all of these were progressively converted to low-floor modern vehicles and one-person operation.
 The process was largely driven by political views on disability accessibility and was encouraged, to some extent, by the increase in litigious passengers claiming injuries due to the Routemaster's open rear platform.
 There were also increasingly frequent robberies and attacks on conductors, who could find themselves working in an isolated and vulnerable environment.
 The last regular Routemaster-operated service was on route 159 from Marble Arch to Streatham.
 Conductor operation finally ceased on the 159 on 9 December 2005.
 However, heritage bus routes utilising the Routemaster were introduced that year, these numbered route 9H and 15H.
 Route 9H was withdrawn in 2014, whilst route 15H was withdrawn at the end of the 2019 season, after having been reduced to summer weekends only.

 In the late 2000s and early 2010s, there was a revival in conductor operation on buses in the UK with the development of the FTR routes in York, Leeds and Swansea.
 As of 2020 however, these have all been withdrawn.

 Conductors also returned to London in 2012 with the introduction of the New Routemaster.
 Some of the routes served by the New Routemaster did not have conductors, so the service were driver-only operated, in which the driver controlled the three doors of the bus.
 The role of the conductor was to ensure passengers validated their Oyster card as they board the bus and supervised passengers using the open platform.
 These have since all been removed and buses now run one-person operation with the open platform closed out of use.